Regularized least squares: Simplifications and automatic regularization

+usually has a faster convergence, but may be used only if $n> \sum_{i=1}^d \frac{\alpha_i}{\alpha_i+\lambda}$.
+Thus, while it can be used without problems for $n>d$ caution is recommended for $n<d$.

 Lasso regression

 The least absolute selection and shrinkage (LASSO) method is another popular choice.
 In lasso regression, the lasso penalty function $R$ is the $\ell_1$ norm, i.e.

 Note that the lasso penalty function is convex but not strictly convex.

 Unlike Tikhonov regularization, this scheme does not have a convenient closed-form solution: instead, the solution is typically found using quadratic programming or more general convex optimization methods, as well as by specific algorithms such as the least-angle regression algorithm.

 An important difference between lasso regression and Tikhonov regularization is that lasso regression forces more entries of $w$ to actually equal 0 than would otherwise.
 In contrast, while Tikhonov regularization forces entries of $w$ to be small, it does not force more of them to be 0 than would be otherwise.
 Thus, LASSO regularization is more appropriate than Tikhonov regularization in cases in which we expect the number of non-zero entries of $w$ to be small, and Tikhonov regularization is more appropriate when we expect that entries of $w$ will generally be small but not necessarily zero.
 Which of these regimes is more relevant depends on the specific data set at hand.

 Besides feature selection described above, LASSO has some limitations.
 Ridge regression provides better accuracy in the case $n > d$ for highly correlated variables.
 In another case, $n < d$, LASSO selects at most $n$ variables.
 Moreover, LASSO tends to select some arbitrary variables from group of highly correlated samples, so there is no grouping effect.